-A Fire Mitigation Report prepared by a Registered Professional Forester.
+A Fire Mitigation Report prepared by a professional.

 b.
 Site Plan

 A detailed, professionally-prepared Site Plan showing all existing and proposed development, site grading and existing vegetated areas.

 A detailed Landscape Plan showing existing vegetated areas that are to remain undisturbed and any vegetation or trees that will be removed.